DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 And let me share that with you and get your reaction.

-It occurred to me that there's obvious, obviously going to be very strong competition for resources that both humans and machines need in order to survive.
+It occurred to me that there's obviously going to be very strong competition for resources that both humans and machines need in order to survive.

-Obviously, electricity being the most uh obvious one, but there's also fresh water.
+Obviously, electricity being the most obvious one.

 And where I am in Texas, water is very scarce.